seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

 >*The promise itself when being cancelled is responsible for cleaning up any resources like open network sockets or file handles or terminating external processes or timers.
 Otherwise, this promise can still be pending and continue consuming resources.*

-As being said the wrapper timeout promise handles the principal promise events.
+As already mentioned, the wrapper timeout promise handles the principal promise events.
 If the principal promise resolves in specified `$time` seconds the wrapper promise also will be resolved.
 If not - it fails:

 {% highlight php %}
 <?php